 on boundaries

 The Euro’s dad was talking about boundaries the other day.
 How Cumbria isn’t really Cumbria, but something all together new and not right-sounding.
-How some of Cheshire use to be some of Lancashire and how politicians like to redraw the map as it suits them.
+How some of Cheshire used to be some of Lancashire and how politicians like to redraw the map as it suits them.
 “You don’t really do that in America, do you?”

 I said “I don’t know” and got to thinking about McDowell County, West Virginia.
 I remember hearing, or reading, or somehow being aware of, a movement to eliminate the county by absorbing it into the neighbouring two.